-- If the claimant is under 18, it should describe—in the consultant’s opinion—the child’s functional limitations compared to children of the same age who do not have impairments in acquiring and using information, attending and completing tasks, interacting and relating with others, moving about, manipulating objects, caring for himself/herself, and health and physical well-being.
+- If the claimant is under 18, it should describe the child’s functional limitations compared to children of the same age who do not have impairments in acquiring and using information, attending and completing tasks, interacting and relating with others, moving about, manipulating objects, caring for himself/herself, and health and physical well-being.

-- A statement, in adult cases of mental impairment(s) or mental functional limitations, that also describes—in the consultant’s opinion—the claimant’s capacity to understand, carry out and remember instructions, and to respond appropriately to supervision, co-workers, and work pressures in a work setting.
+- A statement, in adult cases of mental impairment(s) or mental functional limitations, also describes the claimant’s capacity to understand, carry out and remember instructions, and respond appropriately to supervision, co-workers, and work pressures in a work setting.

-The SSA investigates all evidence presented that pertains to the effects of symptoms—such as pain, shortness of breath, or fatigue—on a claimant’s ability to function.
-This include information provided by the treating sources and other sources regarding:
+The SSA investigates all evidence presented concerning the effects of symptoms—such as pain, shortness of breath, or fatigue—on a claimant’s ability to function.
+This includes information provided by the treating sources and other sources regarding:

 - The claimant’s daily activities.

-- The location, duration, frequency, and intensity of the pain or other symptoms.
+- The pain’s location, duration, frequency, and intensity or other symptoms.

 - Factors that precipitate or aggravate the symptoms.

 - The type, dosage, effectiveness, and side effects of any medication taken.

 - Treatments, other than medications, for the relief of pain or other symptoms.